 Access and correct your personal information

-You have a right to access personal information that we hold about you.
-You also have a right under the Privacy Act to request corrections to any personal information that we hold about you if you think the information is inaccurate, out-of-date, incomplete, irrelevant or misleading.
+You may wish to request corrections to any personal information we hold about you if you think the information is inaccurate, out-of-date, incomplete, irrelevant or misleading.

 When we can refuse a request for access or correction

 We may decline access to, or correction of, personal information in certain circumstances, as set out in the Privacy Act.
 Generally, if we refuse to give you access, we will notify you in writing, including the reasons for refusal and the mechanisms available to you to dispute that decision.